gerardrbentley/Videogame-Affordances-Corpus/README.md

 - [Contributing](#contributing)

-## Docker
+## Docker Install
+We use git lfs for large file storage of the dataset and pre-trained weights.
+Check if you have it installed with `git lfs install`.
+If this does not return 'Gif LFS Initialized' go download git lfs [here](https://git-lfs.github.com/)

-The easiest way to get up and running is with Docker.
-Clone this repository url
+The easiest way to get up and running is with Docker, these instructions will focus on that set up.
+Clone this repository's url

 ```
 git clone GITHUBURL YOUR_FOLDER_NAME